 Collect moments, not things

 My social machine focuses on an ancient form of communication and social activity: collective embroidery.
 With my machine the viewer is an active part of the installation, where transfer of ‘heritage’ (a collection of behaviour, knowledge, expertise, skills, memories, core values and sentiment) that you leave in your environment is the central theme.
-The embroidered carpet is the silent witness of the numerous short encounters, and the visitor created a positive memory.
+The embroidered carpet is the silent witness of the numerous short encounters, and the visitor has created a positive memory.

 Scheepjeswol supports the Crossover Collective